ni-30/web-channel/README.md

 # web-channel
-Event driven websocket server using redis to queue messages
+pub/sub messaging service using redis and web socket